 - RedShift actively follows different distribution styles to accelerate the insertion of data into the database.
 In RedShift, key distribution actively involves cross-checking the data with the key values in the column and placing it in the corresponding columns.
 The values are actively compared with other columns, and the columns are grouped together if there are matching values.
 This helps users to locate the data quickly.
 PostgreSQL does not follow any specific distribution styles or patterns.
 Instead, we actively need to locate columns carrying similar data using queries.

 - The use of VACUUM is different in both databases.
 PostgreSQL helps to get back the space in the database with the VACUUM command whereas RedShift sorts all rows as well along with reclaiming space in the database.

 - A leader node is present in the database cluster to manage the data insertion and management into the database.
 The work actively distributes among different worker nodes, ensuring efficient management of data that can be queried whenever needed.
 We do not have any leader nodes or worker nodes in PostgreSQL, as it works with a single node database.

 Let’s discuss the top comparison between PostgreSQL vs RedShift:

-When the amount of data is in terabytes and if there is no increase in data in near future, we can go with PostgreSQL.
-If it is bigdata and analytical queries are running always, RedShift is a good choice.
+When the amount of data is in terabytes and if there is no increase in data in the near future, we can go with PostgreSQL.
+If it is bigdata and analytical queries are always running, RedShift is a good choice.
 Also, if we have a database already with AWS, PostgreSQL will not be good as it will cost more than the expected amount.